 The new external appearance is underlined by the so-called “heritage windows”, comprising 2,000 window elements made by seele (UK) Ltd, a company in the Gersthofen

 seele Group, and based on the historic design from 1930.
 In dialogue with WilkinsonEyre.
-Architects, the decision was taken to adopt the thermally separate Janisol Arte 2.0 steel profile system from Jansen: “After exhaustive international research, the Jansen system was found to be the ideal match to replicate the Crittall-style single glazed 1930s/50s windows originally used in the Power Station,“ says Sebastien Ricard, Project Manager at WilkinsonEyre.Architects, adding: “The system allowed us to match the original window frame module and proportions, but permitted the use of double glazed high performance window elements to meet modern energy performance standards.
+Architects, the decision was taken to adopt the thermally separated Janisol Arte 2.0 steel profile system from Jansen: “After exhaustive international research, the Jansen system was found to be the ideal match to replicate the Crittall-style single glazed 1930s/50s windows originally used in the Power Station,“ says Sebastien Ricard, Project Manager at WilkinsonEyre.Architects, adding: “The system allowed us to match the original window frame module and proportions, but permitted the use of double glazed high performance window elements to meet modern energy performance standards.
 Janisol Arte 2.0 is a slim, elegant system which has proved perfect to use in the highly sensitive context of this famous

 and historic listed building.”